-In the event that a crime occurs on The University of Akron campus, or on public property surrounding campus, and in the judgment of The University of Akron Police Department (UAPD) that crime constitutes a serious or ongoing threat to the campus community, a Safety Advisory will be issued by the University.
+In the event that a crime occurs on The University of Akron campus, or on public property surrounding campus, and in the judgment of The University of Akron Police Department (UAPD) that crime constitutes a serious or on-going threat to the campus community, a Safety Advisory will be issued by the University.
+The purpose of a Safety Advisory is to provide to individuals information about the incident that will: enable persons to protect themselves; heighten safety awareness; aid in the prevention of similar crimes; and, seek information that will lead to an arrest and conviction of the perpetrator.

-Whether an incident triggers the need for a Safety Advisory is considered on a case-by-case basis.
-Factors that are considered include: the type of alleged crime (including whether the offense is a Clery reportable offense); the facts of the incident (including where and when the incident occurred); when the incident was reported; and, the extent of information known by UAPD.
-For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other University of Akron community members and a Safety Advisory would not be necessary.
-In cases involving sexual assault, if the report of the assault is reported long after the incident occurred, there may not be the ability to distribute a “timely” warning notice to the community.
+(For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other University of Akron community members and a Safety Advisory would not be necessary.
+In cases involving sexual assault, if the report of the assault is reported long after the incident occurred, there may not be the ability to distribute a “timely” warning notice to the community.)

 Safety Advisories are distributed to students, faculty and staff via a blast e-mail and are posted on the University’s Safety website.
 Safety Advisory e-mails typically include:

 - A succinct statement of the incident.

 - Possible connection to previous incidents, if applicable.

 - Physical description of the suspect, if available.

 - Date and time the bulletin was released.

 - Other relevant and important information.